pandulapeter/beagle/README.md

 Beagle.imprint(this)
 ```

-After this a list of modules (tricks) needs to be provided, but this can be changed at any time and the UI will be automatically updated.
+After this a number of modules (tricks) needs to be provided, but this can be changed at any time and the UI will be automatically updated.
 See [this implementation](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/beagleExample/BeagleExampleApplication.kt) for a detailed example.

 ### Screenshots
 <img src="screenshots/general01.png" width="30%" /> <img src="screenshots/general02.png" width="30%" />